School Board Member under fire for calling a black single dad ‘retarded’

 The medical records never called the test results “inconclusive.”

-Keys-Gamarra spent most of the report painting herself as the victim, quoting a text she received calling her a “MEAN SPIRITED PERSON.”

-She signaled her intentions, citing a case, Stanley v.
-Fairfax, that resulted in the “termination of…parental rights” and the filing of a “foster care plan.”
+Keys-Gamarra signaled her intentions, citing a case, Stanley v.
+Fairfax, that resulted in the “termination of…parental rights.”

-Indeed, after missing an appointment with Jackson, an Arlington staffer from the state office of Child Protective Services called him on Dec.
+After missing an appointment with Jackson, Vanessa Hardin, an Arlington staffer from Child Protective Services called him on Dec.
 1 and told him Arlington CPS would be issuing a protective order against the mother and him, the father, even though he had never done anything to endanger his daughter’s life.

-Friday afternoon, the Arlington CPS staffer emailed Jackson a new safety plan.
-He would lose custody of his daughter to his parents, be allowed only supervised visits and be subjected to regular drug screenings, and the family would be subjected to unannounced CPS inspections.
-The system had criminalized a black man and his family.
+On the afternoon of Dec.
+2, Hardin, the Arlington CPS staffer emailed Jackson a new safety plan.
+He would lose custody of his daughter to his parents, be allowed only supervised visits, and be subjected to regular drug screenings, and would be subjected to unannounced CPS inspections.
+The system criminalized a black man and his family.
 She told him to immediately sign the document or CPS would start proceedings to put his baby in foster care.

 A spokesman for the Virginia Department of Social Services said, “Due to Virginia Codes [§63.2-104 and §63.2-105] we are however unable to disclose information regarding a CPS matter. “

+Then, Dec.
+5, while Jackson was working, an Arlington CPS staffer arrived at Jackson’s home with three deputies to seize Amoria.
+After rushing home, Jackson watched his daughter being driven away in a stranger’s car.
+“You guys are taking my child,” he cried.

-Jackson remains steadfast in his commitment to parent his daughter.
-“I’m fighting for my daughter,” said Jackson, cradling her.
+Two days later, Jackson remains steadfast in his commitment to parent his daughter.
+“I’m fighting for my daughter,” said Jackson.
 “For every father.
 For every mother.
 For every kid that is abused and neglected.
 For every kid with an illegal substance in their body.
 I want to make sure that every judge and guardian ad litem knows that I’m going to be right there.
 The safety of the kid always matters.”

 Friends of the baby are holding a rally to bring Amoria home at noon at the courthouse Dec.
-6 and Dec.
 9 at noon.
-The judge has scheduled a hearing for 2 p.m. on Dec.
+The judge has scheduled a hearing for 1 p.m. on Dec.
 9 on the matter.
 It is unclear where the baby is right now.

 Asra Q. Nomani is a former Wall Street Journal reporter and senior fellow at Independent Women’s Network.
 Debra Tisler is the founder of Emergent Literacy, a nonprofit dedicated to advocacy for children and parents.
 Contact them at asra@asranomani.com or @AsraNomani.